Best smart thermostat iMore 2022

 - No occupancy detection

-Having the best smart thermostat in your home offers convenience and control, all while saving you a little money in the process.
-For some, the thermostat is not always in the most accessible location — this is where app voice control comes in.
+Having the best smart thermostat in your home offers convenience and control while saving you a little money.
+For some, the thermostat is not always in the most accessible location — this is where voice control and smart home integration with HomeKit, Alexa, or Google comes in.
 Changing the temperature in your home from the comforts of your couch or bed is more than worth the cost of admission, and scheduling features are the icing on the cake.

-For most people, the Ecobee SmartThermostat is the best smart thermostat around.
-The Ecobee SmartThermostat is fully featured and caters to folks who are all-in on Apple with HomeKit or those who prefer Alexa control.
+For most people, the ecobee SmartThermostat is the best smart thermostat around.
+The ecobee SmartThermostat is fully featured and caters to folks who are all-in with Apple HomeKit accessories or even those who prefer Alexa control.
 You can expand your ecobee SmartThermostat's footprint by adding additional room sensors over time.
-Ultimately, your decision should come down to how much you want to control the temperature in your home and where.
+Ultimately, your decision should come down to how much you want to control the temperature in your home and where, but you really can't go wrong with any of our picks for the best smart thermostats.

 The team that worked on this guide